-Elected members, acting as the council, are responsible for governance, including:
+Councillors are responsible for governance, including:

-- the development and adoption of council policy - monitoring the performance of the council against its stated objectives and policies - prudent stewardship of council resources - employment of the chief executive.
+- the development and adoption of Council policy; - monitoring the performance of the Council against its stated objectives and policies; - prudent stewardship of Council resources; - employment of the chief executive.

 Elected members are also responsible for representing the interests of the residents and ratepayers of the district.